rohan-v8rma/Tech-Tips/Networking/README.md

 The same-origin policy is a *critical security mechanism* that restricts how a document or script loaded by one origin can **interact** with a resource from another origin.

+This policy is enforced by browsers to prevent ***cross-site scripting (XSS)*** attacks, where an attacker injects malicious code into a web page from a different domain and gains access to sensitive information.

 It helps isolate potentially malicious documents, reducing possible attack vectors.

 *For example*, it prevents: